2x01-p2-1/2x01-p2-1/README.md

 Step 4: Type npm start in the cmd using "npm start"

-Step 5: Access to the website: type localhost:3000 on a web browser
+Step 5: Type localhost:3000 on a web browser to access the website

 # “Development Workflow” section
 provide a brief yet sufficiently comprehensive description of your team’s workflow using git and GitHub features